josamontiel/Detection-Engineering-Framework/Background-and-Introduction.md

 ### 📄 Preface

 In today's ever-evolving digital landscape, organizations face a multitude of sophisticated and persistent cyber threats that can compromise their sensitive data, disrupt operations, and damage their reputation.
-To effectively combat these threats, a robust **Use Case and Detection Engineering Framework** is essential.
+To effectively combat these threats, a robust **Detection Engineering Framework** is essential.

 ```mermaid
 graph LR